ja3600/ipv4cidrtools/README.md

+## Legacy readme from 2020.. probably outdated

-# Container Install and Setup (these are probably outdated)
+### Container Install and Setup

 Used this great tutorial:
 https://blog.entirely.digital/docker-gunicorn-and-flask/

 Assumptions: Your system is already setup and running Docker version 13.1 or higher

 First, clone the repo (it will create a application folder called "cidrtools")